Dogecoin: NASCAR

 On March 25, 2014, the Dogecoin community successfully raised Ð67.8 million (around US$55,000 at the time) in an effort to sponsor NASCAR Sprint Cup Series driver Josh Wise.
 Nicknamed the "Moonrocket", the No. 98 car featured a Dogecoin/Reddit-sponsored paint scheme and was driven by Wise at the Aaron's 499 at Talladega Superspeedway.
 Wise and the car were featured for nearly a minute, during which the race commentators discussed Dogecoin and the crowdfunding effort, while finishing twentieth and narrowly avoiding multiple wrecks.

-On May 16, Wise won a spot at the Sprint All-Star Race through an online fan vote beating Danica Patrick, largely due to the efforts of the Dogecoin Reddit community.
+On May 16, 2014, Wise won a spot at the Sprint All-Star Race through an online fan vote beating Danica Patrick, largely due to the efforts of the Dogecoin Reddit community.
 He finished the race in fifteenth, the last car running.
-The following race in the Coca-Cola 600, Wise debuted a Dogecoin/Reddit.com helmet.
-Wise later announced he would run the car again at the Toyota/Save Mart 350 and the GEICO 500 as a thank-you gift to the community.
-He finished twenty-eighth in the race due in part to a refueling issue; he was in twelfth place after a gas-and-go pit stop, but the gas can did not engage long enough, resulting in a second pit stop that took him towards the back of the pack.
 Eutechnyx, the developer of the NASCAR '14 video game, added the Dogecoin car as a drivable car in a DLC pack.

-On March 2, 2021, NASCAR Xfinity Series team B. J. McLeod Motorsports announced that Dogecoin would be sponsoring the № 99 car in the Alsco Uniforms 300 at Las Vegas alongside Springrates; Stefan Parsons drove the car to a 36th-place finish as fuel line issues prevented him from completing the race.
-Coincidentally, his father Phil was the owner of the team that fielded the original Dogecoin-sponsored car in 2014.
+In 2021, Dogecoin co-sponsored the No. 99 NASCAR Xfinity Series car of B. J. McLeod Motorsports in the Alsco Uniforms 300 at Las Vegas.
+The car was driven by Stefan Parsons, whose father Phil Parsons ran Phil Parsons Racing that fielded Wise's No. 98, with additional backing from Springrates.

 Criticism

 Dogecoin's origin as a "joke", which makes it the first meme coin, has made it difficult to be taken seriously by mainstream media and financial experts.
 The cryptocurrency has had a long and problematic history of scams.
 Similar to many other cryptocurrencies, Dogecoin has been described by some commentators as a form of Ponzi scheme.
 Critics allege that Dogecoin investors who purchased Dogecoins early on, have a large financial incentive to draw others into purchasing more Dogecoins in order to drive the price up, therefore benefitting the early investors financially at the direct expense of later purchasers.
 This is primarily because Dogecoin does not have a supply cap like other cryptocurrencies such as Bitcoin, which has a capped supply of 21 million coins.
-Dogecoin has instead a deliberately stable, "deterministic inflation" rate of Ð10,000 per block, with a block time of one minute.
-Exactly Ð5 billion in new Dogecoins will be created and enter circulation every year.